ESIC Medical College, Faridabad: Hospital Facilities

-The hospital offers medical facilities which includes emergency, OPD services, 7 modular Operation Theatres, Labour Room, ICU, HDU, CCU, NICU, Physiotherapy, MRI, CT, Ultrasound scan and IPD services.
+The hospital offers medical facilities which includes emergency, OPD services, 10 Modular Operation Theatres, Labour Room, ICU, HDU, CCU, NICU, PICU, Physiotherapy, MRI, CT, Ultrasound scan and IPD services.
 It also houses a regional dialysis centre.
 It was declared a dedicated COVID hospital by the Government of Haryana in April with 510 isolation beds, 60 bedded ICU with 24 ventilators and finest diagnostic facilities.
-The hospital has got capacity of conducting nearly 750 tests for COVID-19 per day and has done over 35000 RT-PCR tests as of first week of August 2020.

 The hospital established Haryana's first plasma bank at its Blood Bank Unit.
-It was jointly inaugurated by Honarable CM of Haryana, Shri Manohar Lal Khattar and Shri Santosh Kumar Gangwar, MoS (Independent Charge), Ministry of Labour and Employment, Govt of India on 7 August 2020.
+It was jointly inaugurated by then Hon'ble CM of Haryana, Shri Manohar Lal Khattar and Shri Santosh Kumar Gangwar, MoS (Independent Charge), Ministry of Labour and Employment, Govt of India on 7 August 2020.

-Super speciality treatment of Reproductive Medicine, Nephrology, Cardiology & Cardio Thoracic Vascular Surgery, Immunology & Rheumatology, Endocrinology, Urology & Genito-Urinary Surgery, Medical & Surgical Oncology, Medical & Surgical Gastroenterology, Neurology & Neurosurgery, Plastic Surgery are provided.
+Super speciality treatment of Reproductive Medicine, Nephrology, Cardiology & Cardio Vascular & Thoracic Surgery, Immunology & Rheumatology, Endocrinology, Urology & Genito-Urinary Surgery, Medical & Surgical Oncology, Medical & Surgical Gastroenterology, Neurology & Neurosurgery, Plastic Surgery are provided.
+The hospital achieved a significant milestone by becoming North India’s first ESIC Hospital to perform a kidney transplant, giving a ray of hope to many renal patients enrolled with ESIC.

-Bone Marrow Transplant Unit is now functional with the first successful transplant performed in October 2021, making it one of the few Government centres in the country to offer BMT.
+Bone Marrow Transplant Unit is also functional with the first successful transplant performed in October 2021, making it one of the few Government centres in the country to offer BMT.

+It is the second tertiary health care centre after AIIMS Delhi to have a dedicated Bone Marrow Transplant Unit in National Capital Region.